Thank you for visiting my website.

 M. Sherman, N. White, and Y. Du, “An Expected Value Model for Maximizing Revenues from Sales Tax Audits,” presented at Texas Workshop on Social and Business Analytics, 28 March 2014, Austin, Texas, USA [Online].
 Available: https://www.michaelwsherman.com/web_img/audit_poster.png.

-A custom, interpretible model to maximize the revenue of tax audits.
+We built a custom, interpretable model to maximize the revenue of tax audits.
 Poster.

 N. Palmer and M. Sherman, “System and Associated Methodology of Creating Order Lifecycles via Daisy Chain Linkage,” U.S. Patent 10,089,687, 2 Oct., 2018.

-2018 New Product of the Year by the American Associations of Law Librarians for Bloomberg Points of Law
+2018 New Product of the Year by the American Association of Law Librarians for Bloomberg Points of Law

 2016 Bloomberg Verticals TechFest Winner (Internal Award)

-Awarded for “applying deep learning to NLP tasks”.
-My team did the first deep learning work in our division.
+Awarded for “applying deep learning to NLP tasks.”
+My team trained the first deep learning models in our working group.

 2015 Sungard Consulting STAR Award (Internal Award)

 Awarded for “exceeding expectations in sales, leadership, or deliverables,” awarded to 4 consultants annually (of about 200).
 I led the day-to-day work on a prototype system to process 6 billion stock market transactions per hour and wrote the bulk of the companion whitepaper.